raspberrypilearning/python-bytes-gross-groceries/en/step_2.md

-<h2 class="c-project-heading--task">Multiply the spice!</h2>
+<h2 class="c-project-heading--task">Ask a question</h2>
 --- task ---
-Use multiplication to repeat the spice emoji.
+Make your character ask how spicy the food is.
 --- /task ---

-<h2 class="c-project-heading--explainer">So how spicy is it?</h2>
+<h2 class="c-project-heading--explainer">Is it too spicy?</h2>

-Let’s show how hot the dish is by repeating the emoji.
-You can use `*` to repeat a string!
+Use the `.upper()` method to make your character shout for dramatic effect!

 <div class="c-project-code">
 --- code ---